JayChen9909/eceM202A_project/README.md

 Before Running:
 1. For Mac：Add ‘arduino-cli’ into your path by following the instruction from https://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/
-2. For Mac: To connect to your Nano33 BLE, following the instruction from https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nano-33-ble-sense
+2. For Mac: To connect to your Nano33 BLE, following the instruction from https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nano-33-ble-sense, then check that whether the Nano33 BLE board has been detected in the serial port.
+3. Attach the Nano33 BLE board onto the player's wrist.

+How to run on Nano33 BLE board: (For Mac)
+1. Choose a folder in software (for example: clarinet_lefthand-nano-33-ble-sense-v2), double click the flash_mac.command file to flash the firmware of trained model into the connected Nano33 BLE board.
+2. Open a new terminal, and type in the command: edge-impulse-run-impulse
+3. Then the modal would run automatically with refreshing detection of emotion each five seconde.
+4. Now it is time for the player to play, and keep checking the feedback of emotion in ratio (for example: happy 0.54, angry 0.33, sad 0.13)

 ### Use the folders as follows: